Artists

 This

-project has been about concealing and revealing the intimacies of our
+project has been about concealing and revealing the intimacies of

 Firstly

-it was very tricky to obtain any abondoned left luggage, the bags went
+it was very tricky to obtain any abondoned left luggage, the bags

-surrounding the contents of the bags was activated.
+expectation surrounding the contents of the bags was activated.

 To ensure authenticity,